 “He wasn’t siding with me.
 He was just helping Jacky.
 I just told you.”

-“It’s embarrassing to be chased away like that,” Charlene whines again.
+“It’s embarrassing to be chased away like that,” Charlene whined again.
 “Forget it.
 You wouldn’t know.”
-She walks away towards the back after saying those words.
+She walked away toward the back after saying those words.

 Charlene already left through the backroom door.

 Joanne wrinkled her face a bit but resumed her smile as the next customer entered.

 Jacky dropped Mr. Tseng at the front entrance before circling around the parking lot to find a spot.
 It was quite crowded since everyone wanted to make it in time before the bank closed.
 When Jacky found a spot, he had to fight the crowd to make his way inside.
 Someone pushed him aside as he was trying to make his way to Mr. Tseng.

 “Stop trying to cut, creep!”
 A man’s voice shouted angrily.